 Alumni of Saint Vincent College can assist in a variety of ways including:

-The Career and Professional Development Center offers career counseling for Alumni of Saint Vincent College.
+The Career and Professional Development Center offers career consulting for Alumni of Saint Vincent College.
 We speak with Alumni on a variety of topics including:

 One-One Appointments with a Center Professional working with you on a variety of topics including:

-Please note that we are most readily available to Alumni during summer and Christmas breaks when our current students are not on campus.
+Please note that we are most readily available to Alumni during summer and winter breaks.
 In addition to our services, if you have continued your education elsewhere, you should also take advantage of the career services at those institutions, especially since they have provided your most recent instruction in the area in which you are likely seeking employment.
-Our first appointments begin with a phone conversation and appropriate follow-up as needed.Follow us on Facebook and Twitter
+Our first appointments begin with a virtual conversation with appropriate follow-up as needed.Follow us on Facebook and Twitter

 Saint Vincent College takes pride in its talented pool of students with strong academic backgrounds, professionalism and outstanding practical experience in their field of study.
 The Career and Professional Development Center strives to provide you with candidates who meet your employment needs.
 Please click here for a list of all majors at Saint Vincent College.
-We will help you in making connections with our students and alumni.
+We will help you in making connections with our students and graduates of our institution.

-Join the ranks of more than 700 regional employers who are already enjoying the benefits of participating in Saint Vincent College's employment program.
-Thousands of Saint Vincent College students have interned or gained successful employment throughout our region, as well as nationally and internationally.
-We hope you will consider joining our team of employers who have helped our students and alumni to become outstanding, professional employees.
+Join the ranks of hundreds of regional, national, and international employers who are already enjoying the benefits of participating in Saint Vincent College's employment program.
+Thousands of Saint Vincent College students have served in internship, research, service opportunities, gaining successful employment in their field.
+We hope you will consider joining our team of employers who have helped our Bearcats become outstanding students and professionals.
 To include your company in our job and internship platform, be sure to check out Handshake at stvincent.joinhandshake.com.
-If your company is already posting positions using Handshake be sure to connect with Saint Vincent College.
+If your company is already posting positions using Handshake be sure to connect with us so we are aware of any new postings.

 To post a part-time, internship or full-time position visit: stvincent.joinhandshake.com.If you have any questions about recruiting on-campus or posting a position, please contact Courtney Baum, Career and Professional Development Center Director, at 724-805-2253 or by email at firstname.lastname@example.org.